ElinorCrew/power-hack/README.md

 ```
 npm start
 ```
-Visit [localhost:1704](http://localhost:1704/) to see the main page and [localhost:1704/json](http://localhost:1704/json) to get the example json.
+Visit [localhost:1704](http://localhost:1704/) to see the main page and [localhost:1704/json](http://localhost:1704/json) to get the JSON example.

 ### Installation guides